 National magazines such as “Boys’ Life” have published his articles on preparedness.
 His material is online at www.SurvivalWeekly.com.

-This book is one that’s worth having in your survival library.
+This is one worth having in your survival library.
 Each chapter could be a book in itself.
 The appendices at the end contain resource lists on further reading and where to find prepping supplies.

-Here are the topics he covers.
+Here are the topics covered.

 - Basic Security Concepts